NewViewNewBeginning/project-01-CI/README.md

 ### As a returning customer:

-* I want to show my friend a location fanclub and join them with support during game time.
+* All updates, news and informations about team/players/events.

 ## Structure of the website